-- the commercial building sector is responsible for around 22% of overall electricity use and 11% of total carbon emissions.303 Nationally, emissions from this sector are expected to remain consistent between 2020 and 2035 at 6 Mt CO2-e per annum.304 - the residential building sector is responsible for around 24% of overall electricity use and 12% of • established the Materials and Embodied Carbon total carbon emissions in Australia.305 Residential Leaders Alliance (MECLA), working with the building emissions are expected to remain steady building industry to encourage the voluntary use of between 2020 and 2030 at 11 Mt CO2-e, declining low emission building materials (LEBMs)308 to 8 Mt CO2-e by 2035 as new buildings transition launched the NABERS Sustainable Finance to electric-only connections and existing residential Criteria to support green investment and buildings switch from gas to electricity.306 sustainable buildings309
+- the commercial building sector is responsible for around 22% of overall electricity use and 11% of total carbon emissions.
+Nationally, emissions from this sector are expected to remain consistent between 2020 and 2035 at 6 Mt CO2-e per annum. - the residential building sector is responsible for around 24% of overall electricity use and 12% of total carbon emissions in Australia.
+Residential building emissions are expected to remain steady between 2020 and 2030 at 11 Mt CO2-e, declining to 8 Mt CO2-e by 2035 as new buildings transition to electric-only connections and existing residential buildings switch from gas to electricity.